racket/rhombus/0002-lang-process.md

 8. The size of the EBNF

-    when controlling for the complexity of the runtime (\#lang bf has different semantics so a smaller EBNF is expected)
+    when controlling for the complexity of the runtime (`#lang` bf has different semantics so a smaller EBNF is expected)

-9. The number of charachters with meaning reserved by the syntax
+9. The number of characters with meaning reserved by the syntax

-    Related to ebnf size.
+    Related to EBNF size.

 10. Terseness